WheteThunger/TargetableDrones/README.md

 - Allows SAM Sites to target RC drones
 - Allows player Auto Turrets to target RC drones
-  - Side effect: Allows drones to land on the cargo ship
-- Uses turret authorization and SAM site ownership to determine whether to target player drones
-  - This effectively creates a mechanic where stealing an enemy drone can allow you to fly it past enemy base defenses
 - Allows sharing turret/SAM authorization with team, clan and friends to avoid targeting their drones

 **Highly recommended**: [Drone Settings](https://umod.org/plugins/drone-settings) -- Allows configuring toughness of drones.
 Without this, Auto Turrets and SAM Sites may not be able to destroy drones.